Effects of Aggregate Properties on Concrete

 Effect of Grading

-Grading of aggregates depends on the proportions of coarse and fine aggregate.
+Effects of aggregate properties on Concrete like Grading of aggregates depends on the proportions of coarse and fine aggregate.
 If grading of aggregate is varied, it also changes cement paste content (cost economy), workability of the mix, density and porosity.

 It is an important factor and has a maximum influence on workability.
 Well graded aggregates result in the least amount of voids in a given volume.
-Less voids result in excessive past availability in a unit volume and more lubrication.
+Less voids result in excessive paste availability in a unit volume and more lubrication.
 Hence the mix is cohesive and avoids segregation.

 Effects of Surface Texture